R J Trees and Hedging Ltd Registered office The School, The Green, Biddestone, SN14 7DG, United Kingdom, Registered in GB

 Our range of Red Oak (Quercus rubra) bare root trees

-The 1U1 specification plants are seedlings which were planted from acorns in the spring and instead of being sold in the following November to April period they are kept in situ in our fields and grown on for a further year or longer which makes a strong bushy plant.
+The 1U1, 2 year old specification plants are seedlings which were planted from acorns in the spring and instead of being sold in the following November to April period they are kept in situ in our fields and grown on for a further year or longer which makes a strong bushy plant.
 The roots are undercut by a specialised machine to help develop a fibrous root system.

 Also known as AKA Northern Red Oak or Champion Oak - Fagaceae family.